spierala/mini-rx-store/README.md

 ## Make simple things simple - The `Feature` API

-If a feature in your application requires only simple state management, then you can fall back to a simplified API: With the `Feature` API you can update state without writing Actions and Reducers.
+If a feature in your application requires only simple state management, then you can fall back to a simplified API:
+With the `Feature` API you can update state without writing actions and reducers.

 #### Create a Feature (Feature State):